DanielAtDrenlia/drenlia-web/README.md

   - Manage admin access levels
   - Maintain security through user management

+#### About User Management

+After adding your team members, you can create non-administrative accounts for your members.
+This will allow them to login and update their own profile and bio.
+A regular user can only edit the profile that is matching the email used to login.

-#### Settings
+### Settings
 Configure site-wide settings including:
-- Visual assets (logos, images)
+- Visual assets (logo, background video used on the homepage)
 - General website settings
-- Content translations
-- Website appearance and functionality
+- Site Content translations: all of the text found on all pages in English and French

-#### Security Notice
+### Security Notice
 A security warning will be displayed on the Dashboard if the Setup Service is still running.
 For security reasons, make sure to disable the setup service when not in use by clicking the "Disable Setup Service" button in the top-right corner of the Dashboard.

 ## Services